|

 not for the purposes of issuing the results in the form of

 recorded tapes!
-They were

-actual recording session, the engineers would play back the
+words after the actual recording session, the engineers

-3-channel tape and then, mixing whatever percentage of each
+would play back the 3-channel tape and then, mixing whatever

-the 3-channel master for no other purpose!
+post-mix and use the 3-channel master for no other

 While this certainly was encouraging, it didn't help too